C# Tooling

 Building a component that exports an interface

 The previous example uses a WIT file that exports a function.
-However, to use your component from another component, it must export an interface.
-That being said, you rarely find WIT that does not contain an interface.
-(Most WITs you'll see in the wild do use interfaces; we've been simplifying by exporting a function.)
+However, you'll often prefer to export an interface, either to comply with an existing specification or to capture a set of functions and types that tend to go together.
 Let's expand our example world to export an interface rather than directly export the function.
 We are also adding the hostapp world to our WIT file which we will implement in the next section to demonstrate how to build a component that imports an interface.

 // add.wit